sweetest-framework/sweetest/README.md

 * Use names that would read understandably in a test even for non-tech people.
 * Use `import com.mysugr.sweetest.framework.base.*` to make use of the `dependency` and `steps` functions as well as utilities which you might need for writing convenient test and steps code.

+## License

+This project is licensed under the Apache 2.0 license, see [LICENSE].